 Income Restribution in Didguise

-Original post made by The Cohen brother on Apr 16, 2007
+Original post made by The Cohen brother, Old Palo Alto, on Apr 16, 2007

 It can be demonstrated, however, that there is another (less obvious but perhaps more critical) factor behind the recent rise of U.S. military aggressions abroad: war profiteering by the Pentagon contractors.
 Frequently invoking dubious "threats to our national security and/or interests," these beneficiaries of war dividends, the militaryindustrial complex and related businesses whose interests are vested in the Pentagon's appropriation of public money, have successfully used war and military spending to justify their lion's share of tax dollars and to disguise their strategy of redistributing national income in their favor.